Imma Put It on Her

 "Imma Put It on Her" is the first single from the American R&B boy band Day26's second studio album, Forever in a Day.
 It features Diddy and Yung Joc.
 Willie Taylor, Robert Curry, & Que share lead vocals, with Brian Angel and Big Mike providing ad libs.

 Song information

 The song was produced by Blaze "The Champ" and was released digitally on iTunes on March 31, 2009, with a pre-order of the album Forever in a Day.
 Though a leaked version of the song containing only Day26 had been leaked in late February 2009, the updated album version features Diddy and Yung Joc.
 The song was written by Day26.

 Music video

-A video for the song was shot i early March 2009 in Miami, Florida, with director Rage and was released on April 2, 2009, on Day-26.com and Mtv.com.
+A video for the song was shot in early March 2009 in Miami, Florida, with director Rage and was released on April 2, 2009, on Day-26.com and Mtv.com.
 It ranked at #77 on BET's Notarized: Top 100 Videos of 2009 countdown.